 - COBIT Principle 5: Separating Governance from Management

-Additionally, there are seven 'enablers' and a Process Reference Model (PRM) which identifies five sets of processes:
+There are seven 'enablers' and a Process Reference Model (PRM) which identifies five sets of processes:

 - COBIT Process 1: Evaluate, Direct and Monitor